Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Related Work

 \section{Related Work}

 \T{Decentralization.} One of the fundamental design principles and objectives of a permissionless blockchain is decentralization.
-Gencer et al.~\cite{gencer2018decentralization} were the first to investigate the decentralization of the blockchain consensus layer.
+Gencer et al.~\cite{GencerDecentralization2018} were the first to investigate the decentralization of the blockchain consensus layer.
 Their research revealed that the mining processes of Bitcoin and Ethereum exhibit a significant level of centralization.
-Subsequent studies by Kiffer et al.~\cite{kiffer2021under} and Lin et al.~\cite{lin2021measuring} for Ethereum PoW also reach the same conclusion.
+Subsequent studies by Kiffer et al.~\cite{KifferUnder2021} and Lin et al.~\cite{LinMeasuring2021} for Ethereum PoW also reach the same conclusion.
 In contrast to these works, we are, to the best of our knowledge, the first to study the decentralization of the staking power in Ethereum PoS.

-Kim et al.~\cite{kim2018measuring} present a measurement study of the client heterogeneity for Ethereum PoW to find that the majority client makes up more than 75\% of the P2P network.
-Our work studies the consensus client heterogeneity of Ethereum PoS and further focuses on the client diversity amongst validators as opposed to amongst nodes in the P2P network.

-A recent body of work has examined the concentration, or lack of decentralization, in Ethereum transactions.
-Zhang et al. \cite{zhang2022sok} proposed a taxonomy for measuring blockchain decentralization and demonstrated an increasing trend in the centralization of transactions within the decentralized finance (DeFi) space.
-Similarly, Ao et al. \cite{ao2022decentralized} and Heimbach et al. \cite{heimbach2023defi} observed the same trend when analyzing peer-to-peer transactions.
-In this paper we focus on the consensus layer as opposed to the transaction layer.
-Thus, these works are orthogonal to ours.

-\T{Censorship.} In light of the recent imposition of cryptocurrency mixer sanctions by the U.S. Office of Foreign Assets Control (OFAC), the censorship resilience of Ethereum has come under scrutiny.
-Wahrstätter et al.~\cite{wahrstatter2023blockchain} conducted a study on the security impact of blockchain censorship.
-Their findings indicate an 85\% increase in the inclusion delay of sanctioned transactions and highlights the associated security concerns.
-Wang et al.~\cite{wang2023blockchain} specifically focused on the security implications of censoring for validators.
-Their research reveals that validators engaging in censorship are susceptible to Denial of Service (DoS) attacks.
+\T{Censorship.} In light of the recent imposition of cryptocurrency mixer sanctions by the U.S. Office of Foreign Assets Control, the censorship resilience of Ethereum has come under scrutiny.
+Wahrstätter et al.~\cite{WahrstatterBlockchain2023} conducted a study on the security impact of blockchain censorship.
+Their findings indicate an 85\% increase in the inclusion delay of sanctioned transactions and highlight the associated security concerns.
+Wang et al.~\cite{WangBlockchain2023} specifically focused on the security implications of censoring for validators.
 While these works focus on the security implications of censorship on the Ethereum blockchain, we measure the consensus layer decentralization of Ethereum.
 Higher decentralization in the consensus layer is expected to improve censorship resistance.